 (10) Any volunteer fire department, ambulance, rescue, police, or court, or any first aid, civil defense, or other such volunteer group;

-(11) Preschools, day-care institutions for children or adults, and senior citizen clubs;
+(11) Preschools, child care centers, adult day-care institutions, and senior citizen clubs;

 (12) Any automobile or truck rental or leasing company obtaining travel insurance coverage for a group of individuals who may become renters, lessees, or passengers, defined by their travel status, on the rented or leased vehicles;